 I hope you're hungry by now, because the next thing on the agenda is a food tour!
 I love taking food tours when I travel; you learn so much about an area's history and culture through its food.

 In San Juan, the go-to food tour company is Flavors of San Juan, and the tour I'd recommend for this afternoon is the classic Old San Juan Food Tour.
 This 3-hour small group tour is a great introduction to Puerto Rican food and drink.
 It mixes history and good eats – and a bit of walking to help you burn off some of those extra calories!

 I won't give away everything included on this tour, but you'll visit at least 5 different locally-owned spots and taste everything from Puerto Rican coffee to pastries to chocolate.
 My favorite part of the tour was when we made our own mofongo!

-The Old San Juan Food Tour is offered a few times throughout the day.
-I recommend going with the late afternoon option (there's usually a 3 p.m. tour), which will fill you up enough that you won't have to go out for a separate dinner.
+The Old San Juan Food Tour is offered several times throughout the day.
+I recommend going with a late afternoon option (there's usually a 3 p.m. tour), which will fill you up enough that you won't have to go out for a separate dinner.

 3. Sunset and sundowners